imrannasrullah/quantum-machine-learning/README.md

 (With extreme thanks to both Dr. Gustabo Seabra and Dr. Chenglong Li for their co-mentorship and willingness to guide me every step of the way in this novel endeavor!)

-Initially, there's 4 different small molecules, where we express these molecule's Hamiltonian in "relative coordinates" (AKA z-matrix coordinates) and show that VQE optimizes on these coordinates quite a bit faster + simplifying Hamiltonian parametrization[completed].
+For the first stage of this project, there's 4 different small molecules, where we express these molecule's Hamiltonian in "relative coordinates" (AKA z-matrix coordinates) and show that VQE optimizes on these coordinates quite a bit faster + simplifying Hamiltonian parametrization as opposed to normal parametrization using Euclidean-coordinates [completed].

 Then, a water dimer is selected for proof of concept for modeling interaction energies, where we use relative coordinates to optimize the interaction between these 2 molecules, which can be used to model protein-ligand interactions [currently in progress].